njoyard/boundvariable-challenge/README.md

 > :warning: **major spoilers ahead** :warning:

-### QBASIC solver 'bas'
+### QVICKBASIC solver 'bas'

-This solver writes and compiles a QBASIC program (read from `solutions/hack2.bas`) to bruteforce user passwords from dictionary words and `<word>DD` where DD is 00..99.
+This solver writes and compiles a QVICKBASIC program (read from `solutions/hack2.bas`) to bruteforce user passwords from dictionary words and `<word>DD` where DD is 00..99.
 It lists users from home directories in /home, then runs the bruteforce program against each user, and finally outputs all passwords that were found to the terminal as well as into `solutions/hack2.out`.
+The QVICKBASIC program is derived from the incomplete one found in the existing UMIX filesystem, and pruned of comments and unneeded `PRINT`s to make execution faster.

 ### Adventure solver 'adv'

-This solver includes several solvers for `howie`'s adventure game.
+This solver (will) include several solvers for `howie`'s adventure game.

-`.slv adv keypad` can be used to automatically fix the keypad from the Junk Room, assuming an empty inventory.
-Commands are also written to `solutions/adventure-keypad` for reference.

-`.slv adv chicago` can automatically fix the uploader and downloader from any place in the starting Chicago area (in the streets), assuming no items have been touched yet.
-In runs in two passes, and the game must be reset between the two, since the first pass is destructive.

-- In the first pass, it explores all places, lists all items and gets their state (missing parts) ; in order to pick all items, it incinerates a lot of them and the game will most likely be softlocked after that.
-The result of this pass is the knowledge of all stacks of items in all places, and their missing parts.
-This is saved to `solvers/chicago.pickle` ; if that file exists when starting the solver, it executes to the second pass instead.
-- In the second pass, after reloading the knowledge from the first pass if necessary, it determines a series of actions to fix the downloader and uploader, and executes them.
+#### Item repair solvers

+These solvers all explore the whole map to get all piles of items, then use a specific solving approach to generate commands to repair items.

+`.slv adv astar ITEM [...ITEMS]` uses A-star in game state space to figure out a way to end up with fully repaired ITEMs in the inventory.
+All unneeded items not specified in the command are allowed to be incinerated.
+This works well for the keypad, but state space is way too big for the uploader/downloader to have it compute a solution in a reasonable time.
+Maybe it would work with a better heuristic, because currently it's just a Dijkstra equivalent.